← All Neighbourhood Guides

 • Etobicoke Creek trail: off-road walking and cycling on the western edge

-• Solid brick construction: 1960s-70s builds are structurally sound; renovation quality varies but bones are typically strong
+• Solid brick construction: 1960s-70s builds are structurally sound; renovation quality varies but the bones are typically strong

 Cons